malikolivier/malikolivier.github.io/_posts/2018-04-06-owned-borrowed-same-datastructure.md

 keywords: programming rust lifetimes bow cow
 ---

-I hit a problem similar to what we the one below during my early days with rust:
+I hit a problem similar to the one below during my early days with rust:

 Here are the requirements (this is just one far-fetched example):